 Liquidity risk is the risk that the Company is not able to meet its financial obligations when they fall due.
 The Company does not believe it has significant liquidity risk.
-As of March 31, 2020, the Company did not have any debt outstanding and reported cash inflows from operations.
+As of September 30, 2021, the Company did not have any debt outstanding and reported cash outflows from operations.